Small and Short Never Looked So Good

 I pulled on my gumboots, bundled up in my layers of coats and rain gear ready for a messy trek through the forest.
 Rodney, our expedition leader, announced today was the day we would do a long tundra hike.
 I had been waiting for this moment to get out and really stretch my legs on the spongy landscape and explore the tundra plants and environment.

-Two days prior I was totally excited about a tundra trek on Wrangel Island; the sun was shining, the clouds danced in the bright blue sky, and I needed to get out and hike as I was just starting to feel a tinge of stir-crazy that happens to me when I’m on ships.
-A small group of us who wanted to hike rode in the zodiac to shore and when we were about 25 feet from the shore we saw them – polar bears.
-Seven white furry heads popped up suddenly interested in the hum of the zodiac in the water.
+Two days prior, I was totally excited about a tundra trek on Wrangel Island; the sun was shining, the clouds danced in the bright blue sky, and I needed to get out and hike as I was just starting to feel a tinge of stir-crazy that happens to me when I’m on ships.
+A small group of us who wanted to hike rode in the zodiac to shore, and when we were about 25 feet from the shore, we saw them – polar bears.
+Seven white furry heads popped up suddenly, interested in the hum of the zodiac in the water.
 We wouldn’t be hiking that morning.

 Awaking a sleeping bear?

 For the past two days, we had been confined to the ship and zodiac cruises thanks to the arrival of many polar bears ashore on Wrangel Island.
-But today Rodney promised us we would get to hike.
+But today, Rodney promised us we would get to hike.
 The wind hit me as I stepped out on the deck and got my first glimpse of our landing at Pitchy Bazaar.
-It was a rainy, gray day but even that couldn’t dampen my spirits for a hike as I carefully stepped into the bobbing zodiac; I understand why it’s called ‘pitchy’ I thought to myself.
+It was a rainy, gray day, but even that couldn’t dampen my spirits for a hike as I carefully stepped into the bobbing zodiac.
+I understand why it’s called ‘pitchy,’ I thought to myself.

 Check out my packing list for extreme winter temperatures

 We split into two groups, one that wanted a long hike up to a viewpoint and one that wanted a short hike along the coast; of course, I was ready to go the distance.
-As we started to follow our guide, Alex, I looked ahead at the forest in front of me astonished.
+As we started to follow our guide, Alex, I looked ahead at the forest in front of me, astonished.
 We were going to have to slash our way through the forest of Willow trees in order to make it to the viewpoint at Pitchy Bazaar.
-I followed along in Alex’s boot steps through the willow trees admiring their fall leaves, but at times they were so dense that I was barely able to find my way out of the forest.
+I followed along in Alex’s boot steps through the willow trees, admiring their fall leaves, but at times, they were so dense that I was barely able to find my way out of the forest.

 Never mind that the willow trees were only 3 inches tall.

-tundra plants willow
+tundra plants names and pictures willow

 The Willow tree forest on the Arctic Tundra